Goldiserv/aws-serverless-form-handler/readme.md

-# AWS Serverless Form Handler (ASFM) ✨
+# AWS Serverless Form Handler ✨

-ASFM is a quick template to deploy a low-cost performant backend using Amazon API Gateway and DynamoDB.
+AWS Serverless Form Handler is a quick template to deploy a low-cost performant backend using Amazon API Gateway and DynamoDB.
-ASFM is designed for users who want to self-host form submission data.
+It is designed for users who want to self-host form submission data.

 ## Features 🌟